krishaamer/green-filter-research/research/literature/finance.md

 -   Priscila Azevedo Rocha et al. (2022) suggests “So far, most ESG investing is in the stock market.
 But the the \$22 trillion corporate bond market, where mature global companies such as Chanel go to borrow money from investors, has a particularly powerful role to play.
 Companies rely on debt much more than they do on stocks.”

-### Countering Greenwashing {#countering-greenwashing}

--   US Securities and Exchange Commission (2022): In the USA: *“If it’s easy to tell if milk is fat-free by just looking at the nutrition label, it might be time to make it easier to tell if”green” or “sustainable” funds are really what they say they are.”* says Gary Gensler, head of U.S. Securities and Exchange Commission.
--   Frances Schwartzkopff (2022) suggests the ESMA and EU has strengthened legislation to counter ESG greenwashing.
--   Sustainability is fragmented.
-How can billions of people find greener alternatives and build closer relationships with sustainability-focused companies?
-Greenwashing is widespread, how can we feel trust, honesty, and transparency?
-A research project for designing a sustainable shopping, savings, and investing companion.
--   Laws against greenwashing

 ## Community Investing {#community-investing}

 -   Build an investing community?